Congo (song)

-"Congo" is a song by English rock band Genesis, released in September 1997 as the first single from their fifteenth album, Calling All Stations (1997).
+"Congo" is a song by the English rock band Genesis, released in September 1997 as the first single from their fifteenth studio album, Calling All Stations (1997).
 The single marked the debut of Ray Wilson as the lead vocalist for the band.
-It was a hit across Europe, although it became their first lead single since 1977 to not reach the UK Top 20, peaking at #29.
-There had been other singles that did not reach the Top 20, or even the Top 40, but they were not the lead single from an album.
+It was a hit across Europe, although it became their first lead single since 1977 to not reach the UK Top 20, peaking at number 29.
 It was also the band's last Top 40 hit, and their only with Wilson.

 Composition

 The song is about two people who cannot get along with each other in their relationship, leaving them to want to be rid of each other and as distant as possible ("Send me to the Congo" is a metaphor for this).
 Musically, the song opens with a Caribbean drum beat while an African-style tribe is heard chanting "Congo the Congo", before the song launches into a darker melody driven by synthesiser, guitar, and gated reverb drums.
 Appropriately, part of the song's refrain takes its lyrical meter from the conga (Latin American rhythm).
 The album version features a synthesiser solo and extra verses that fade out, while the single version has an earlier fade-out.